 Dried Food Has a Long shelf life

-If you like camping, dried food is great to take along – it’s lightweight, doesn’t require refrigeration, and is high in nutrition.
+If you like camping, it’s great to take along – dried food is lightweight, doesn’t require refrigeration, and is high in nutrition.
 You can also store it for use in an emergency, and include it in emergency kits you may have for yourself and your family.
 If the power goes out during a summer storm or due to some other act of nature, you can still have fruit, vegetables, and meats available for a meal.
 (Okay, you probably need to have some water on hand, too)

 There’s no doubt that dried foods are convenient.
 They are especially handy if you have children and need to grab a quick snack on the way out the door.